AFlach/chARpack.github.io/src/routes/development/00-getting_started/01-installation.md

 Alternatively, both buttons and molecules in the scene can be interacted with using mouse clicks.

-For instructions on deploying chARpack to your device, see the <a href="/development/00-getting_started/02-deployment">Deployment</a> section.
+For instructions on deploying chARpack to your device, see the [Deployment](/development/00-getting_started/02-deployment) section.